anngansit/C-Sharp-Coding-Projects/README.md

 # C-Sharp Coding Projects

-In this course I continued to develop my skill in C# and MVC.
+In this course I continued to develop my skill.
 This repository contains some small projects I made using C# and .NET Framework.

 **Projects:**
 _Car Insurance:_